luckman212/stv/README.md

 <img src="steve.png" width="128">

-⚠️ `stv` needs an update to be compatible with the new output format of `pfctl` in pfSense version 2.9 (or 25.11+).
-I am working on this and will release an update shortly!
+⚠️ `stv` 1.3.0 has been rewritten to handle the new output format of `pfctl` bundled with pfSense version 2.9/25.11.
+Anyone running an older version should continue to use version [1.2.0](https://github.com/luckman212/stv/releases/tag/1.2.0).

 ## What